Isaac C. Parker: Federal judicial service

-He was convicted in a case that lasted from February 26 to June 25, 1895, and Parker sentenced him to death.
-While awaiting execution, Goldsby attempted to escape prison and killed a prison guard.
-He was tried again and convicted in Parker's court; the judge sentenced him to death on December 2, 1895.
-Goldsby was hanged on March 17, 1896.
+He was convicted in that case that lasted from February 26 to June 25, 1895, and Parker sentenced him to death.
+While awaiting execution, Goldsby attempted to escape prison and killed a prison guard during the incident.
+He was tried again and convicted once again in Parker's court; the judge sentenced him to a second death penalty on December 2, 1895.
+Goldsby was subsequently hanged three months later on March 17, 1896.

 Later years

-Keeping with continued settlement in the West, the Courts Act of 1889 established a federal court system in the Indian Territory.
-This decreased the span of jurisdiction of the Western District Court at Fort Smith.
+Keeping with continued settlement in the American West, the Courts Act of 1889 enacted by Congress finally established a federal court system in the Indian Territory.
+This decreased the span of jurisdiction of the Western District of Arkansas Federal Court at Fort Smith.

-Parker clashed with the Supreme Court on a number of occasions.
-In around two-thirds of cases appealed to the Supreme Court from his court, his rulings were upheld.
+Parker clashed with the U.S. Supreme Court in far off Washington on a number of occasions.
+In around two-thirds of cases appealed to the Supreme Court from his district court (before the authorization of the current intermediate United States Circuit Court of Appeals regional system in the Judiciary Act of 1891), his rulings were upheld.
 In 1894, Parker gained national attention in a dispute with the Supreme Court over the case of Lafayette Hudson.

 Hudson was convicted of assault with intent to kill and sentenced to four years' imprisonment.
 He appealed to the Supreme Court and was granted bail.
-Parker refused to release Hudson on the grounds that statute law did not provide the Supreme Court with the authority to demand Hudson's release.
+Judge Parker refused to release Hudson on the grounds that the statute law did not provide the Supreme Court with the authority to demand Hudson's release.

-In 1895, Congress passed a Courts Act that removed the remaining Indian Territory jurisdiction of the Western District, effective September 1, 1896.
+A year later in 1895, Congress itself addressed the issue in dispute by passing a Courts Act that removed the remaining Indian Territory jurisdiction of the Western District of Arkansas in Fort Smith and powers of Judge Parker, effective September 1, 1896.